Holographic geometry/real-space entanglement correspondence and metric reconstruction: Introduction

 In \cite{Ju:2024xcn}, it was proposed that the bulk geometry at different radial scales corresponds to the boundary entanglement structure at corresponding real-space scales in AdS$_3$/CFT$_2$ {inspired by observations in \cite{Ju:2023bjl,Ju:2023dzo,Balasubramanian:2013rqa}}.
 To be more precise, the boundary entanglement structure at the real-space scale $l$ is characterized by the conditional mutual information (CMI) between two infinitesimal boundary subsystems of the same lengths at a distance $l$, with the interval between these two subsystems serving as the condition.
 It is proposed to be determined by the bulk geometry at a radial scale $z_*$ determined by $l$ \cite{Ju:2024xcn}.

-{CMI is a physical quantity that quantifies the correlations between two quantum systems conditioned on a third system.
-Recently, it has been found that} CMI characterizes the entanglement of subsystems separated at a distance by incorporating the multipartite entanglement \cite{Ju:2024xcn,Ju:2024hba,Ju:2024kuc} that the two subsystems participate with a third subsystem.
-It provides more physical information on the entanglement structures of two subsystems compared to the mutual information.
-This {bulk geometry/boundary CMI} correspondence was confirmed in pure AdS and in certain geometries with modified IR geometry, where in the latter case the long range entanglement structure is altered due to the change in the IR geometry \cite{Ju:2024xcn}. {Such kind of correspondence was also detected in the bulk metric reconstruction in \cite{Xu:2023eof}}.
+CMI is a physical quantity that quantifies the correlations between two quantum systems conditioned on a third system.
+Recently, it has been found that CMI characterizes the entanglement of subsystems separated at a distance by incorporating the multipartite entanglement \cite{Ju:2024xcn,Ju:2024hba,Ju:2024kuc} that the two subsystems participate with a third subsystem.
+It provides more physical information on the entanglement structures of two subsystems compared to the mutual information. {Another merit of CMI in evaluating the entanglement properties is that it is independent of the UV cutoff.
+This is a significant property superior to the entanglement entropy which is cutoff-dependent and diverges as the cutoff goes to zero.} This bulk geometry/boundary CMI correspondence was confirmed in pure AdS and in certain geometries with modified IR geometry, where in the latter case the long range entanglement structure is altered due to the change in the IR geometry \cite{Ju:2024xcn}.
+Such kind of correspondence was also detected in the bulk metric reconstruction in \cite{Xu:2023eof}.